esscorp/s3-fine-uploader/README.md

 ## Database

-Best practices for storing upload meta data the database:
+Best practices for storing upload meta data in the database:

 - s3Bucket ENUM(): This useful when you want to move S3 assets to new buckets.
 No one is perfect.
 - s3Key VARCHAR(60): Stores the UUID plus the file extension.